Boating and canals

 * Mooring only.
 Some restrictions may apply in national parks.

 The impact of the 2017 high water crisis along the St Lawrence River continues to affect Thousand Islands National Park.
-Dock damage was extensive with replacements and repairs continuing throughout 2018.
+Dock damage was extensive and replacements are ongoing.
 We encourage visitors to plan their visit in advance and review updates and status of facilities at Thousand Islands National Park at www.pc.gc.ca/ti.
-Beginning in May, updates will be posted regularly.

 Additional details:St. Peter's Canal (Nova Scotia) and Sault Ste.
 Marie Canal (Ontario) National Historic Sites do not require a lockage permit for recreational vessels.